Tlingit: Philosophy and religion

 Tlingit thought and belief, although never formally codified, was historically a fairly well organized philosophical and religious system whose basic axioms shaped the way Tlingit people viewed and interacted with the world around them.
 Tlingits were traditionally animists, and hunters ritually purified themselves before hunting animals.
 Shamans, primarily men, cured diseases, influenced weather, aided in hunting, predicted the future, and protected people against witchcraft.
-A central part of the Tlingit belief system was the belief in reincarnation of both humans and animals.
+A central tenet of the Tlingit belief system is the reincarnation of both humans and animals.

 Between 1886 and 1895, in the face of their shamans' inability to treat Old World diseases including smallpox, many Tlingit people converted to Orthodox Christianity.
 Russian Orthodox missionaries had translated their liturgy into the Tlingit language.
 It has been argued that they saw Eastern Orthodox Christianity as a way of resisting assimilation to the "American way of life", which was associated with Presbyterianism.
 After the introduction of Christianity, the Tlingit belief system began to erode.

 Today, some young Tlingits look back towards their traditional tribal religions and worldview for inspiration, security, and a sense of identity.
 While many elders converted to Christianity, contemporary Tlingit "reconcile Christianity and the 'traditional culture.'"